DuggyL/chef-dicson-milestone-project-1/README.md

 # Design Briefs

 This is the personal CV/ portfolio website for Chef Dicson.
-The goal is to design a website to look simple and elegant, representing experiences offered by clients.
+The goal is to design a website to look simple and elegant, representing experiences offered by Chef Dicson.
 It is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential employers & recruiters.

 ## Purpose & Goals